-Kelley Green enters her fourth year as the head softball coach at Coastal Carolina University.
+Kelley Green is in her sixth year as the head softball coach at Coastal Carolina University.

-Kristin Erb enters her first season on Kelley Green's staff serving as an assistant coach her primary focus on the development of the pitching staff.
+Kristin Erb is in her third year at Coastal Carolina as an assistant coach, with her primary focus on the development of the pitching staff.

-Jessica Forrester joined Kelley Green's staff as the program's first director of softball operations in July 2012.
+Jessica Winans is in her first year on Kelley Green's staff as the director of softball operations.

 Winans' primary duties include facilitating team and individual workouts, setting up practice and coordinating camps.
 She will also oversee the program's video production.

 Winans was a four-year starter at shortstop for the Coastal Carolina softball team, playing in 224 career games, while helping the Chanticleers to two Big South Conference regular-season championships and one Big South Tournament title.
 She was a member of the Big South All-Tournament team in 2013, and ranks fourth in CCU history with 94 walks and tied for 10th with 21 home runs.
 She also totaled 118 hits, including 21 doubles and five triples, along with 83 RBIs and 94 runs scored.